Shows At The Melba

-It's our third open slam of the season, is this the month you grace our stage with an important story to tell?
+It's our third fourth slam of the season, and that last one before our slam qualifier for women and non-binary poets is this the month you grace our stage with an important story to tell?

 If you want to slam, registration opens at 6.30pm sharp and closes at 6.45pm.
 It's $5 to enter but you get into the slam for free, even if your name isn't drawn.
 If your name isn't drawn, you can automatically get a spot in the slam for next month's slam.
 It has to be used the following month though.

 The top 12 from the season qualify for the Grand Slam, and the top 4 from the Grand Slam get invited to be on the 2019 Slamalamadingdong National Poetry Slam team, competing in international or national tournaments.

 Slam rego is 6.30-6.45pm

 Doors Open 7pm

 Last July Buki left her home Birmingham UK, with a “sort of-kind of plan” to travel the world and find herself…as you do, right?
 If you ask her why she, she’d ask you “if you lived in a mansion, would you spend your life in your bedroom?”